What is a Top-up Degree?

 Qualification framework- Top-up degree level

-Top-up Degree Structure
+Top-Up Degree Structure

 Most programmes have a starter module that acts as a refresher for academic skills.
 They cover essentials, such as academic writing and references.
 This first module benefits students returning to study or with limited essay writing experience.